st. john’s history

 During this period, St. John’s continued to grow under the Reverend Hope Adams’ leadership, which included a significant increase in community involvement and an expanded Outreach program.
 Rev. Adams was also an active supporter of the Yale University Berkeley School of Divinity.
 St. John’s had several different seminary students as church supporting staff for several years.
 St. John’s hired a full-time curate in 2001, the Rev. Mark Byers who, with his wife, had found a home with the people of St. John’s.
 During this period, the Rev. Adams married the Rev. William Eakins, Rector of Trinity Church in Hartford, CT.
 Both the Reverends Hope and Bill Eakins retired in October 2002, and they now live in Rhode Island.

-St. John’s was fortunate to have the Rev. Dr. “Chip: Nix, from Austin Texas, as its Interim Rector, The Rev. Dr. Nix, his wife, and her mother live in the St. John’s Rectory.
+St. John’s was fortunate to have the Rev. Dr. “Chip: Nix, from Austin Texas, as its Interim Rector, The Rev. Dr. Nix, his wife, and her mother lived in the St. John’s Rectory.

 Dr. Nix was with us for approximately seventeen months when the parish called The.
 Rev. Jonathan H. Folts to be it’s next Rector.
 Rev. Folts arrived in April of 2004.
 He and his wife, and three children lived in the rectory on Main Street until the parish sold the building several years later.
 The house proceeds were put in a trust to provide a housing allowance for Rev. Folts and future rectors.
 The Folts bought a home in Ivoryton and lived there for the rest of his tenure.
 After fifteen years with us, Rev. Folts was elected the Bishop of South Dakota and left us in July of 2019.